SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-01-Setup/README.md

 ![node.js](images/setup5b_nodejs.JPG)

 ## 4. Simplify the Copying of Code Blocks from GitHub
-Many of the exercises you will complete during the course of this session will require you to copy large blocks of code from the REAMME.md documentation files.
-To make this easier and reduce the risk of copy-paste errors in your code, you can install a simple add-on for Chrome called _Tampermonkey_ and then a GitHub-specific user script to provide you with a copy to clipboard button for the code blocks in the exercises.
+Many of the exercises you will complete during the course of this session will require you to copy large blocks of code from the README.md documentation files.
+To make this easier and reduce the risk of copy-paste errors in your code, you can install a simple add-on for Chrome called _Tampermonkey_ and then a GitHub-specific user script to provide you with a _copy to clipboard_ button for the code blocks in the exercises.

 1. Open your Chrome browser.
 2. Open the URL https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en-US - this is the Tampermonkey extension.